manuel-tran/s5cl/README.md

 * Insert them into a self-supervised contrastive loss and treat each image as its own class.

-* Since we use the same embedding space for both labeled and unlabeled data, the unlabeld images will indirectly be moved to their corresponding labeled clusters.
+* Since we use the same embedding space for both labeled and unlabeled data, the unlabeled images will indirectly be moved to their corresponding labeled clusters.

 * After a few epochs, use the classifier to predict pseudo-labeles for the unlabeled images and replace the loss with a semi-supervised contrastive loss.